 - Staff planning to travel on University business should refer to the Government's official travel advisories published by the Ministry of Foreign Affairs and Trade.

-- Through its TMC, insurers and other information sources the University is also made aware of potential and confirmed extreme-risk or high-risk areas around the world.
+- Through its TMC, insurers and other information sources the University is also made aware of potential and confirmed ‘do not travel’ or ‘avoid non-essential travel’ areas around the world.

-- Travel to areas identified by the TMC or the Ministry of Foreign Affairs and Trade as extreme-risk or high-risk areas requires the specific approval of the Vice-Chancellor; staff who wish to travel to extreme-risk or high-risk areas must apply to do so to the Director of the Vice-Chancellor's Office, who will assess the application on its merits taking account of the potential risk and the benefits and/or value to the University and make a recommendation to the Vice-Chancellor.
+- Travel to areas identified by the TMC or the Ministry of Foreign Affairs and Trade as ‘do not travel’ or ‘avoid non-essential travel’ areas requires the specific approval of the Vice-Chancellor; staff who wish to travel to ‘do not travel’ or ‘avoid non-essential travel’ areas must apply to do so to the Director of the Vice-Chancellor’s Office who will assess the application on its merits taking account of the potential risk and the benefits and/or value to the University and make a recommendation to the Vice-Chancellor.

-- It is recommended that staff travelling to extreme-risk or high-risk areas register their travel with the Ministry of Foreign Affairs and Trade through its SafeTravel website.
+- It is recommended that staff travelling to ‘do not travel’ or ‘avoid non-essential travel’ areas register their travel with the Ministry of Foreign Affairs and Trade through its SafeTravel website.